Sonoko Chiba

-Sonoko Chiba (千葉 園子, Chiba Sonoko) is a Japanese football player.
-She plays for AS Harima Albion.
-She played for Japan national team.
+Sonoko Chiba (千葉 園子, Chiba Sonoko) is a Japanese footballer who plays as a midfielder.
+She plays for AS Harima Albion and has previously been part of the Japan national team.

 Club career

 Chiba was born in Osaka on June 15, 1993.
 After graduating from Himeji Hinomoto College, she joined AS Harima Albion based in Himeji in 2014.

 National team career

 On June 2, 2016, Chiba debuted for Japan national team against United States.
 She played 5 games for Japan until 2017.